opendistro/for-elasticsearch-docs/docs/elasticsearch/tasksapis.md

 You can use the `_tasks` API to see what tasks are currently executing in your cluster.

-This request returns information about all of your tasks.
+This request returns information about all of your tasks:

 ```
 GET _tasks